SHORT BIO

 She has received commissions from Montreal-based entities such as Akousma Festival, Totem Contemporain, Ensemble Supermusique, and soprano Andrea Young.
-In 2023, In 2023, her performance at MUTEK Montreal was described as one of the most memorable ambient acts of the festival by Ilia Rogatchevski (THE WIRE), while journalist Simon Tremblay-Pepin described her act as one of the uniquely intellectual and challenging works in the festival lineup.
+In 2023, In 2023, her performance at MUTEK Montreal was described as one of the most memorable ambient acts of the festival by Ilia Rogatchevski (THE WIRE), while journalist Simon Tremblay-Pepin described her act as one of the uniquely intellectual and challenging works in the festival lineup in french-language journal Liberté.
 Her international presence extends to exhibitions at art museums, electronic music festivals, and new music venues, with performances/exhibitions at the Karachi Biennale (PK), Centro de Arte Sonoro (AR), Toronto Biennale (CA), Ars Electronica (AT), ISEA (ES), LEV Festival (ES), MUTEK Festival (AR/ES/CA), NRW Forum (DE), and MacKenzie Art Gallery (CA).

 In 2021 Gee co-founded Audio Placebo Plaza community sound art collective with Julia E. Dyck and Vivian Li.
 Together, they collaboratively explore the limits of healing music and placebo-led creation in community-centered sound creation.